bitfalls/bitfalls_content/authors/michielmulders/01-bigchaindb-introduction/en_US/final.md

 #### Costs
 The final number is a one time fee of $100 per GB.
 This allows BigchainDB to store data indefinitely while covering the cost of operating the IPDB Foundation.
 According to estimates, the size of a transaction consists of 7 kB.
 So, we’ll have to pay $0.0007 per transaction.
 The paid plan is not yet available.

+In the early phases, they will run several BigchainDB nodes on instances like Amazon or Google to create the decentralized IPDB network.

 ## Roadmap
 BigchainDB has some big-picture goals defined: